Funabashi: History

 After the abolition of the han system, the area eventually became part of Chiba Prefecture.
 Funabashi Town was one of several towns and villages created on April 1, 1889, under Inba District with the establishment of the modern municipalities system.
 The area developed rapidly due to its proximity to Tokyo and the presence of numerous military facilities in the area.
 On April 1, 1937, Funabashi was elevated to city status through merger with neighboring Katsushika Town and Yasakae, Hoden and Tsukada Villages.
 The new city was host to numerous military installations in World War II, and was bombed in the air raids on Japan in 1945.

 The city developed rapidly in the postwar period, with the development of industries, public housing developments and port facilities.
 With the annexation of neighboring Ninomiya Town in 1953, the population exceeded 100,000.
 The population exceeded 300,000 in 1969 and 500,000 in 1982.
 Funabashi was designated a core city on April 1, 2005, with increased local autonomy from the central government.
 The population exceeded 600,000 in 2006.

 Government

 Funabashi has a mayor-council form of government with a directly elected mayor and a unicameral city council of 50 members.
 Funabashi contributes seven members to the Chiba Prefectural Assembly.
-In terms of national politics, the city is divided between the Chiba 4th district and the Chiba 13th districtof the lower house of the Diet of Japan.
+In terms of national politics, the city is divided between the Chiba 4th district and the Chiba 14th district of the lower house of the Diet of Japan.